Khokhlakov/crypt/README.md

  - Rabin
  - Simple DES
  - Vigenere

-and some methods for breaking some of the ciphers.
+As well as some methods for breaking some of the ciphers.